G3n3r0/Space-Game/README.md

 * Added a bunch of music
 * Discovered fix for problems with bullet sound: turns out, SM2 has issues with .wav files, so I had to use a .mp3.
 Will convert the explosion sound later.
 * Made travel music use random selection, just like the battle music

+###July 26th, 2012
+* Moved development to local, as C9 is being annoying